blazarlabs-io/wineops/docs/pwa.md

 - For new tables, pass data with `group` arrays, supply `groupByButtons` if you want pivot toggles, and add column filters/sorts in column defs.

 ## Troubleshooting
+Common failure modes and what to check first:
 - Env vars: missing `NEXT_PUBLIC_*` values throw on import; set `.env.local` before running.
 - ag-Grid: ensure `group` is an array and `rowType` present; clean `.next` if Turbopack artifacts break module resolution; use `getRowId` when data lacks `id`.
 - Auth: `AuthProvider` listens to Firebase auth state; server user comes from `getAuthenticatedAppForUser`; refresh route if user state desyncs.